bonomani/devmon/docs/TEMPLATES.md

 The DELTA transform **compares** the **previous values** to the **current one** changes **over the time** and shows the change in **unit per second** rate.

-You can give it a maximum value (upper limit): the limit helps prevent incorrect results by setting a maximum value of the rate, that can occure when OID values are reset in th device.
-Without a specified limit, the system will choose an appropriate maximum based on whether it's dealing with 32-bit or 64-bit data.
+- You can set a maximum value (upper limit) to prevent incorrect results that may occur when OID values reset in the device.
+Without a specified limit, the system will automatically choose a suitable maximum based on whether it's handling 32-bit or 64-bit data.

-The DELTA transform takes at least two poll cycles to return meaningful data.
+- The DELTA transform takes at least `two poll cycles` to return meaningful data.
   In the mean time you will get a `wait` result stored in the targetOID alias.

 Examples:
 ```